Troy Resources

 Troy Resources is an Australian mining corporation.
-It is publicly listed on the Australian Securities Exchange.
+It was publicly listed on the Australian Securities Exchange.

 History

 The corporation was established in 1984.
-It has been listed on the Australian Stock Exchange since 1987.
+It was listed on the Australian Stock Exchange between 1987 and 2023.
 It started production and shortly after exploration in Southern Cross, Western Australia.

 It operates a mine in Andorinhas in Para State, Brazil and Casposo in San Juan Province, Argentina.
 Additionally, it has a project in Guyana.

 On 12 July 2013 it acquired Azimuth Resources.

 It operates the Sandstone Gold Mine in Sandstone, Western Australia.
 Ref?